 StorageConfig

 Configures the persistence backend.
-Passed to WorldService.create_world() and StorageService.get_backend().
+Runtime/API callers pass it through the gate; lower-level services pass it to WorldService.create_world() and StorageService.get_or_create_store().

 from archetype.core.config import StorageConfig, StorageBackend